virtual-labs/exp-design-hall-sensors-coep/experiment/aim.md

 ### Aim
-Understand operation of Hall sensor.
+Design of hall sensor and its applications.

 ### Objective
-- Understand Hall effect principle and its use sensor
+- Understand working of Hall effect sensor.
 - Configure Hall sensor parameters like thickness, material.
 - Observe hall sensor output voltage for change in thickness.
 - Observe hall sensor output voltage for change in current.